-Secure cylinder barrel in a chain vise in the vertical position with the rod assembly up.
+2. Secure cylinder barrel in a chain vise in the vertical position with the rod assembly up.

-Item Description Item Description
+ltem Description ltem Description

 1 Barrel Assy.
 8 Plug, SAE #6

 2 Rod Assy.
 9 Capscrew

 3 Piston Assy.
 10 O-ring

 4 Head Assy.
 11 Valve, Check PO

 5 Locknut 12 Capscrew, Socket Head

 6 Plug, O-ring 13 Spacer, Limiter

-7 Valve Body Assy.
+7 Valve Body Assy. ·

-NOTE: Oil or oil/air mixture may rapidly exit out of the ports during rod extension.
-Shield the work area from the exiting oil.

-3. With the ports open, extend the rod assembly with a hoist enough to access the top of the head with spanner wrench.
+- NOTE: Oil or oil/air mixture may rapidly exit out of the ports during rod extension.
+Shield the work area from the exiting oil. - 3.
+With the ports open, extend the rod assembly with a hoist enough to access the top of the head with spanner wrench.
 Do not extend completely.

 - 4. Turn the head counterclockwise with a fitted spanner wrench until the threads disengage. - 5.
 Extend the rod assembly slowly until the piston is free of the barrel assembly.
-Place the rod assembly horizontally on a workbench taking care not to damage the surface of the rod.

-- Remove the socket head capscrew.

-- 7. Unscrew the locknut and remove the piston.

-- 8. Remove the spacer from the rod.
+Place the rod assembly horizontally on a workbench taking care not to damage the surface of the rod. - NOTE: Cover the barrel opening to avoid contamination. - 6.
+Remove the socket head capscrew. - 7.
+Unscrew the locknut and remove the piston. - 8.
+Remove the spacer from the rod.